-What is Text Analytics?
+What is the Text Analytics API?

-Find out what customers think of your brand or topic by analyzing raw text for clues about positive or negative sentiment.
+Use sentiment analysis to find out what customers think of your brand or topic by analyzing raw text for clues about positive or negative sentiment.
 This API returns a sentiment score between 0 and 1 for each document, where 1 is the most positive.

 The workflow is simple: you submit data for analysis and handle outputs in your code.
 Analyzers are consumed as-is, with no additional configuration or customization.